NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hot Foot.md

 * * *

-**Critical Success** The creature can't use reactions, is [[Conditions/Off-Guard|Off-Guard]], and takes a -2 circumstance penalty to Reflex saves.
+**Critical Success** The creature can't use reactions, is [[Off-Guard|Off-Guard]], and takes a -2 circumstance penalty to Reflex saves.
 These effects last until the start of its next turn.

 [[Feat_Feature Effects/Effect_ Hot Foot (Critical Success)|Effect: Hot Foot (Critical Success)]]